paasar/elevator/README.md

 # Extreme startup coding competition - Elevator logic

-Ever waited too long for an elevator to come?
+Have you ever waited too long for an elevator to come?
 Now is your chance to prove that you can program an elevator that is always in the correct place.

-This project offers a server and a few client templates.
+This project offers a game server programmed in Clojure and a few client templates in different programming languages.

-Clients are REST servers which are polled by the server for their next desired action.
+Clients are basic REST servers.
+They are polled by the server for their next desired action or target floor.
 Communication data format is JSON.

 See server and client readme files for more detailed information.